TokenBrice/l2s-handbook/content/docs/ps-edge.md

 ### Efficient Decentralized Exchanges Aggregation

 {{< notice note >}}
 ParaSwap scours dozens of decentralised exchanges to secure the best rates.
-Thanks to a refine pathing analysis logic, all options are explored, including splitting your order into several exchanges or looking for alternative swapping routes.
+Thanks to a refined pathing analysis logic, all options are explored, including splitting your order into several exchanges or looking for alternative swapping routes.
 {{< /notice >}}

 {{< block "grid-2" >}}
 {{< column >}}
 #### Find the Best Rate
 ParaSwap connects to most major decentralised exchanges, such as Uniswap, Kyber, Curve or the 0x network.

 When you input a trading pair on ParaSwap, such as ETH to DAI, for instance, ParaSwap compares the prices of each exchange (accounting for your transaction's volume).